 Recovery of Dog Tags and Possible Remains

-During March 2017, while walking along a jungle trail from a waterfall back to Barana, Willie Bessi Davis an eight year old boy located a pair of dog tags and a King Kamehameha pressed penny on a chain and bone fragments on the western side of Hill 27 and brought them to his father, Henry Davis.
-Together, the father and son returned to the site and his father collected human bone fragments into a plastic bag for safe keeping.
+In March 2017, while walking along a jungle trail from a waterfall back to Barana, ten year old William "Willie" Bessi Devis located a pair of dog tags and a King Kamehameha pressed penny on a chain and bone fragments on the western side of Hill 27 and brought them to his father, Henry Devis.
+Together, father and son returned to the site and his father collected human bone fragments into a plastic bag for safe keeping.

 A photograph of the dog tag pair and charm was placed on Facebook in an attempt to locate the relatives and reported to Donna Esposito who was visiting Guadalcanal.
 Afterwards, Esposito located the relatives of Dale W. Ross and reported the dog tags to Pacific Wrecks.
 During July 2017, namesake and nephew Dale W. Ross reported the discovery to his U. S. Army casualty officer twice, but did not receive any instructions or call back.
 Previously, Dale W. Ross voluntarily provided a DNA sample to the Department of Defense (DoD) in hopes his uncle might one day be located.